NYULibraries/nyucore/README.md

 An `NyuCore::Record` is a collection of `NyuCore::Fields`.

 ## Versioning
-We try to use [semantic versioning](http://semver.org/), major versions may break you :poop:
+We try to use [semantic versioning](http://semver.org/), major versions may break your :poop:

 ## Contributing
 NyuCore is, and should be, constantly evolving as we at NYU get better